Projects per year

 Biography

-Dr Bibha Simkhada is a Reader in Nursing and the Deputy Director of Graduate Education in the Department of Nursing at the School of Human and Health Sciences.
+Dr Bibha Simkhada is a Associate Professor/Reader in Nursing and the Deputy Director of Graduate Education in the Department of Nursing at the School of Human and Health Sciences.
 She also serves as the Co-Chair of the Asian Staff Affinity Group at the University.

 Previously, she was a Senior Lecturer in Adult Nursing at the University of Huddersfield and a Lecturer at Bournemouth University.
-Her research interests include include a wide range of international nursing workforce development, healthy ageing (including dementia care), health inequalities related to homelessness, and ethnic diversity.
-She is particularly dedicated to enhancing the skills and capacities of nurses and midwives in low- and middle-income countries (LMICs).
+Her research interests include nursing workforce health and wellbeing, workforce development, healthy ageing (including dementia care), health inequalities, homelessness, and Global Majority.
+She is also dedicated to enhancing the skills and capacities of nurses and midwives in low- and middle-income countries (LMICs).
 She has expertise in rapid reviews, narrative reviews, systematic reviews, qualitative and mixed-methods research.

 Her previous projects include: